-Students may view their grades on myWNC.
-Mid-term grades for full-term classes are generally available after the eighth week of the semester; mid-term grades are not available for short-term classes.
+Students may view their grades online at myWNC.
+Mid-term grades for full-term classes are generally available after the eighth week of the semester for fall and spring semesters; mid-term grades are not available for short-term classes.
 Final grades are available two weeks after the end of the semester.
 Check the dates and deadlines page for more information.

 The college does not send grade mailers; students may view grades through myWNC.

 Instructions for checking grades using myWNC

 - Log in to your account through myWNC by entering your student ID number as your user name and password

 - Click on the line in the center box, "myWNC Student Information Center"

 - Click on "Other Academic" under the Academics section.